 Examines ideas and practices pertaining to middle school teachers.
-Required course for the Illinois middle school endorsement on elementary and/or secondary certificate.
+Required course for the Illinois middle school endorsement on elementary and/or secondary license.
 Focuses on middle school philosophy, curriculum and instruction, and current practices.
 Includes instructional methods for designing and teaching developmentally appropriate content programs in middle schools including content area reading instruction.
 Examines organization and scheduling procedures as well as team teaching components.
 Complements knowledge acquired from methods courses and examines their application to middle school ideas and practices or upper elementary grades and junior high schools.
 Scheduled visits to area middle schools may be included as part of the course activities.
 Prerequisite: Admission to the Teacher Education Program.
 Each semester.
 (NOTE: EDU 503 meets one of the two I.S.B.E. requirements for the Middle School Endorsement.)

-EDU 504 EARLY ADOLESCENTS AND SCHOOLING (3)
+FDU 504 EARLY ADOLESCENTS AND SCHOOLING

 Focuses on the developmental characteristics of early adolescents, the nature and needs of early adolescents.
 Includes the advisory role of the middle grade (5-8) teacher in providing appropriate guidance as well as in assessing, coordinating and referring students to health, social services and other related services.
 Study the development of youth of the middle school grades (5-8) and ages (10-14).
-Required course for the Illinois middle school endorsement on elementary and/or secondary certificate.
-Complements the knowledge acquired from Education 350 Educational Psychology and Psychology 406
+Required course for the Illinois middle school endorsement on elementary and/or secondary license.

-Psychology of the Exceptional Child.
 Same as PSY 504.
-Prerequisite for Education majors: Admission to the Teacher Education Program, PSY 153, and junior standing.
 Each semester.
 (NOTE: EDU 504 meets one of the two I.S.B.E. requirements for the Middle School Endorsement.)